 Secure wireless connectivity and IoT technology are transforming traditional elements of city life - like streetlights - into next-generation intelligent lighting platforms with expanded capabilities.

-The scope includes integrating solar power and connecting to a cloud-based central control system that connects to other assets in the ecosystem.
+The scope includes integrating solar power and connecting to a cloud-based central control system with other ecosystem assets.

 These solutions shine far beyond simple lighting needs.

-- High-power embedded LEDs alert commuters about traffic issues, provide severe weather warnings, and provide heads up when environmental like fires arise.
+- High-power-embedded LEDs alert commuters about traffic issues, provide severe weather warnings, and provide a heads-up when fires arise.

-- Streetlights can also detect free parking spaces and EV charging docks and alert drivers where to find an open spot via a mobile app.
-Charging might even be able from the lamppost itself in some locations!
+- Streetlights can also detect free parking spaces and E.V. charging docks and alert drivers where to find an open spot via a mobile app.
+Charging might even be possible from the lamppost itself in some locations!